Dylan Dog: Dead of Night

+Dylan Dog: Dead of Night is a 2011 American comedy horror film based on Tiziano Sclavi's Italian comic book Dylan Dog.
+The film was directed by Kevin Munroe, and written by Thomas Dean Donnelly and Joshua Oppenheimer.
+Brandon Routh stars as the eponymous antagonistic and self-aware detective who investigates cases involving the vampires, zombies, and werewolves of New Orleans.
+Sam Huntington, Anita Briem, Peter Stormare, and Taye Diggs are among the supporting cast.

-Dylan Dog: Dead of Night is a 2011 American action-horror-comedy film based on Tiziano Sclavi's Italian comic book Dylan Dog, starring Brandon Routh as the antagonisted eponymous and self-aware detective.
-The film was released in Italy on March 16, 2011, and in the United States on April 29, 2011.
-The film received negative reviews from critics and grossed just $5 million on a $20 million budget.
+Dylan Dog: Dead of Night was released by Omni/Freestyle Releasing in the United States on April 29, 2011.
+The film received negative reviews from critics, and was a box-office bomb after grossing just $5.8 million on a $20 million budget.

 Plot

-In New Orleans, Dylan Dog, an ace detective whose specialty is paranormal cases, narrates how he helped people with their cases until his wife, Cassandra, was killed by vampires.
-Since then he has been doing regular cases with his "partner", Marcus Deckler.
+In New Orleans, Dylan Dog, a paranormal detective, recounts his past experiences helping people with supernatural cases until his fiancée, Cassandra, was killed by vampires.
+He currently works on regular cases with his assistant, Marcus Deckler.